quark-engine/quark-engine/docs/source/quark_script.rst

     for accessExternalDir in quarkResult.behaviorOccurList:

-        args = accessExternalDir.secondAPI.getArguments()
+        filePath = accessExternalDir.secondAPI.getArguments()[2]

-        if quarkResult.isHardcoded(args[2]):
+        if quarkResult.isHardcoded(filePath):
             continue

         caller = accessExternalDir.methodCaller
-        neutralizingAPIsInCaller = [
+        strMatchingAPIs = [
-                api for api in NEUTRALIZING_APIS if quarkResult.findMethodInCaller( caller, api)
+                api for api in STRING_MATCHING_API if quarkResult.findMethodInCaller( caller, api)
         ]

-        if not neutralizingAPIsInCaller:
+        if not strMatchingAPIs:
             print(f"CWE-22 is detected in method, {caller.fullName}")

 Quark Rule: accessFileInExternalDir.json
 =========================================